 This document provides information about the product changes that can affect upgrading from one version of Geneos to another.

-- Support for Geneos 3.x ceases on 30th April 2020.
+- Support for Geneos 3.x ended on 30 April 2020.
 We strongly advise you to upgrade to version 4.x or newer as soon as possible.

 If you have any question or concerns, please contact ITRS Support.